passport/www.passportjs.org/books/concepts/oauth/request-token.md

   oauth_signature="qCMIWvfCvmP0ZsfWGTPnuaPXsQE%3D"
 ```

+Let's examine the parameters in this request.

+TODO:

 When Twitter receives this request, it authenticates the application by
 verifying that the signature was produced by corresponding consumer key and
 secret.
 If successful, Twitter generates a request token and secret: